bettyp23/bettyp23/README.md

 </div>

 I am a **Computer Science student** focused on developing software solutions that integrate **Artificial Intelligence (AI)**, **Cloud Computing**, and **Cybersecurity** to address complex challenges in defense.
-My work emphasizes building systems that are **practical, reliable, and secure**, enhancing operational performance, safeguarding personnel, and transforming innovative technologies into meaningful, real-world impact.
+My GitHub projects show the path I am taking as a Computer Science student who is committed to building software that is practical, secure, and meaningful.
+I focus on integrating AI to extract intelligence from complex data, applying cloud and distributed computing to ensure systems are scalable and dependable, and using cybersecurity principles to protect information and maintain trust.
+Through projects involving NLP, parallel processing, secure login design, and foundational systems programming, I have built skills that support real-world operational needs.
+My goal is to create technology that strengthens performance, safeguards people, and brings innovative ideas into solutions that truly make a difference.

 I am passionate about **mentorship and knowledge sharing**, inspiring the next generation of tech innovators through outreach initiatives.
 Beyond engineering, I am driven by **entrepreneurial opportunities**, creating solutions that bridge advanced technology with real-world challenges to leave a lasting impact on both defense and society.